National Museum of Ireland – Natural History: Display and exhibitions

 The museum building is a ‘cabinet-style’ museum designed to showcase a wide-ranging and comprehensive zoological collection, and has changed little in over a century.
 Often described as a "museum of a museum" or a "stately home of death" the exhibitions display 10,000 specimens from around the world.
+An online virtual exhibition of the interior is available on the museum website, showing the building before it was emptied for building works.

 The Irish Room, the ground floor of the museum, displays Irish animals, notably several mounted skeletons of giant Irish deer.
 Numerous skulls of those and other deer line the walls.
 Stuffed and mounted mammals, birds, fish — and insects and other animals native to or found in Ireland — comprise the rest of the ground floor.
 Many of the specimens of currently extant animals, such as badgers, hares, and foxes, are over a century old.
 A basking shark hangs from this ceiling.
 This grouping of Irish fauna in one room dates from 1910, when the collections were arranged by geography rather than purely taxonomy.

 The first floor contains mammals from around the world, including extinct or endangered species, including in turn a thylacine, and a pygmy hippopotamus.
 Also on display is the polar bear shot by Admiral Sir Francis Leopold McClintock.
 Many of the mounted specimens were purchased from or donated by the Royal Zoological Gardens, Dublin.
 Part of the large collection of Irish birds bequeathed by Richard Barrington is mounted along one wall.

 The Lower gallery, closed to general access since 2007, contains bird specimens from around the world.
 Above this, the second ceiling suspends a humpback whale and fin whale skeleton.
 This floor includes a composite dodo skeleton, from Mauritius.

 The Upper gallery, also closed since 2007, displays invertebrate and marine specimens including the Museum's collection of Glass Sea Creatures made by the glass artists Leopold and Rudolf Blaschka (the makers of Harvard's famous Glass Flowers collection).
 Numerous game heads can be seen mounted on pillars from the first floors up to the upper gallery, many of which were presented to the museum in the 1930s.